-As of the date of this annual report, Mr. Leonardo Santos, together with Semantix's other two co-founders, beneficially owned 32.8% of our Ordinary Shares issued and outstanding.
+As of March 31, 2023, Mr. Leonardo Santos, together with Semantix's other two co-founders, beneficially owned 32.8% of our Ordinary Shares issued and outstanding.
 On August 22, 2022, 50.0% of our Ordinary Shares indirectly held by Leandro dos Santos Poça D'Água, Semantix's co-founder and the brother of our chief executive officer, corresponding to approximately 6.5% of our Ordinary Shares issued and outstanding immediately after the consummation of the Business Combination, were transferred to Strong Union Ltd., an investment vehicle owned by Lívia Ricardi de Almeida Poça D'Água, who is the ex-wife of Leandro dos Santos Poça D'Água, pursuant to their recently-agreed divorce proceedings.
 As a result of the transfer of such Ordinary Shares, our chief executive officer can no longer be deemed to exercise voting power over the Ordinary Shares beneficially owned by Lívia Ricardi de Almeida Poça D'Água, nor does he have a call option over such Ordinary Shares.
-Still Leonardo dos Santos Poça D'Água has a right of first refusal over the Ordinary Shares beneficially owned by Lívia Ricardi de Almeida Poça D'Água.
-For a more detailed description of our share ownership, see "Item 7.
-Major Shareholders and Related Party Transactions-A. Major Shareholders."
+Still, Leonardo dos Santos Poça D'Água has a right of first refusal over the Ordinary Shares beneficially owned by Lívia Ricardi de Almeida Poça D'Água.
+For a more detailed description of our share ownership, see "Beneficial Ownership of Securities."